FuelLabs/fuel-core/docs/fuel-sync-design.md

 and may request some information directly by calling the `async` method.
 The same applies to BI.
 FS notifies all subscribers that it synced a valid block(sealed or not sealed).

-Those rules are rough, and we can have cases where some functionality requires direct access and some pub-sub model.
+Those rules are rough, and services can have cases where some functionality requires direct access and some pub-sub model.
 So it should be decided individually.
 But after comparison, the third rule covers all our needs for now, and the description below will use this rule.
 We can stop